korjcjeong/ban-notifier/README.md

 [15:32:46.703717] Banned abc123#0669 with user id of <@!733932411934736385> for reason: None
 ```
 Now copy and paste the number in this format `<@!{number}>` then execute the command.
 Ex. `.status <@!733932411934736385>.`

+# Q: The code shows the use of ban appeals but the code doesn't have any ban appeal function.
+A: You're right the code does show the use of ban appeals!
+RezLawd'sHelp made a great video on how to make a ban appeal bot: https://www.youtube.com/watch?v=A2415wZ2XaU.
+Follow the video, create a ban appeal channel and you're done!

+# Q: How can I disable commands for people that aren't mod/admin/owner etc.?
+A:

 More FAQs will be added as issue arise